Board of Directors

 Currently Steve is Vice President.
 His organization is accountable for negotiating and implementing agreements with GPO’s, large Reference Laboratories and the Federal Government.
 In addition, Gundersen is a member of the BD U.S. Leadership Team.
 The Team, comprised of senior business leaders, defines strategic direction, establishes policy, and manages corporate resources.

-Steve and Sheree have been married 36 years.
-He holds a Masters of Science degree in Health Care Administration and a Bachelor of Arts degree in Theological Studies with a minor in business management.
+Steve and Sheree have been married 38 years.
+He holds a Master’s of Science in Health Care Administration and a Bachelor of Arts in Theological Studies with a minor in business management.

 Brent Johnson is Vice President of Supply Chain & Imaging Services, Chief Purchasing Officer for Intermountain Healthcare based in Salt Lake City, Utah.
 He is responsible for the $1.5 billion non-labor spend of the company that supports 24 hospitals and130 clinics.
 In his responsibilities he directs over 600 employees that support the corporate functions of warehousing, strategic sourcing, purchasing, material systems, couriers, travel services and central laundry.